 - the name of the business

 - an itemised breakdown of the services provided

 - the tax reference number (where contained on the receipt).

 The itemised breakdown should enable the qualifying and non-qualifying expenditure to be clearly identified.

-The Receipts Tracker service is also available through myAccount for taxpayers using desktop or laptop computers.
-This will store details of any qualifying expenditure incurred.
+The Receipts Tracker service is available through myAccount.
+This service will store details of any qualifying expenditure incurred.